pyOpenSci/pyopensci.github.io/_posts/2024-05-31-friends-dont-let-friends-package-alone-pyconus-24.md

 The pyOpenSci path is not the only path.
 It is just a path that works and enables early wins for scientists and others using Python.

-If you're reading this and you have your own path, that's ok too.
+If you're reading this and you have your own path, that's OK too.
 But if you want to worry less about decisions and have a definitive way of doing things that follows modern standards -